Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Introduction

-A thorough understanding of the properties of giant molecular clouds (GMCs) is key to deciphering the connection between gas dynamics and star formation in galaxies.
-Thanks to high-resolution, multi-wavelength observations, it is now possible to resolve star formation down to the scale of individual molecular clouds in nearby galaxies.
+Recent advances in high-resolution, multi-wavelength observations now allow star formation to be resolved on the scale of individual molecular clouds in nearby galaxies.
 In particular, high-resolution CO imaging from ALMA (Atacama Large Millimeter/submillimeter Array), along with other submillimeter observations, enables systematic investigations of the molecular cloud population beyond the Milky Way \citep{Leroy2021-257,Leroy2021-255,Lee2022-258,Emsellem2022-659,Lee2023-944,Grishunin2024-682,Schinnerer2024-62}.
 Since molecular clouds in the Milky Way can be resolved down to their internal structures, they provide a crucial reference for understanding the internal composition and star formation processes of molecular clouds in nearby galaxies.
-Star formation occurs primarily within clumps, the dense substructures of molecular clouds.
+Star formation occurs primarily within clumps.
 Star formation observed on molecular cloud scales or larger is essentially an integrated outcome of the activity occurring within these clumps.
 To truly understand the underlying physics of star formation at those larger scales, it is essential to characterize the star-forming states of individual clumps.
 This requires turning to the Milky Way as a reference, leveraging surveys such as ATLASGAL and Hi-GAL \citep{Schuller2009-504,Urquhart2022-510,Molinari2010,Elia2021-504}, which are capable of resolving individual clumps, along with numerous ALMA follow-up studies that zoom in on single clumps in detail \citep{Sanhueza2019-886,Liu2020,Motte2022-662,Molinari2025-696}.
 In \citet{bridge}, we used CO (2–1) and CO (1–0) data cubes to identify molecular clouds and study their kinematics and dynamics in three nearby galaxies and the inner Milky Way.
-Molecular clouds in the same mass range across these galaxies show broadly comparable physical properties and similar star formation rates (SFRs).
-Strong correlations were found between cloud mass and total clump mass, clump number, and the mass of the most massive clump (see also \citet{Zetterlund2019-881}).
-These results suggest that a cloud’s physical conditions regulate its internal clump properties and, in turn, its star-forming potential.
-Clumps are the true sites of star formation within molecular clouds.
-In this work, we construct a model to explain cloud-scale observational phenomena (e.g., SFR) using physical scaling laws observed at the clump scale.
+Molecular clouds in the same mass range across these galaxies show broadly comparable physical properties and similar star formation rates.
+Strong correlations were found between cloud mass and total clump mass, clump number, and the mass of the most massive clump \citep[see also][]{Zetterlund2019-881}.